 In the eighties and nineties she rarely attends cinema and TV.
 She is remembered in Sogno di una notte d’estate (1983) by Gabriele Salvatores, a revival of the well-known Shakespearean novel in a young-musical version.
 Already from the first décade, her appearance becomes more masculine and thus, unbeknownst to her, she becomes a gay icon, so much so that in the Neapolitan capital there is a known trans called "Erica Blanc", who also manages to meet.

-The following year she was contacted by a friend of hers, the producer and former actress Lorraine De Selle, who offered her a part in the Carabinieri fiction; she will work there for sven years (from 2002 to 2008), in the role of Mrs. Gemma, thus becoming once again a beloved face even for the largest television audience.
+The following year she was contacted by a friend of her, the producer and former actress Lorraine De Selle, who offered her a part in the TV series Carabinieri; she will work there for seven years (from 2002 to 2008), in the role of Mrs. Gemma, thus becoming once again a beloved face even for the largest television audience.
 Meanwhile, with the films Ilaria Alpi – Il più crudele dei giorni (2002) by Ferdinando Orgnani and Poco più di un anno fa (2003) by Marco Filiberti, she receives a double nomination for the Nastro d’Argento for Best Supporting Actress.

-He interpreted the short films La visita (2011) by Marco Bolla and Una vacanza estrema (2012) by Valentina Di Iorio, her personal documentary-video-portrait.
-In May 2018 she won the "Best Actress Short Section Italy" award at the Prato Film Festival, for La Cura, by Angelo Frezza.
+She interpreted the short films La visita (2011) by Marco Bolla and Una vacanza estrema (2012) by Valentina Di Iorio, her personal documentary-video-portrait.
+In May 2018 she won the "Best actress short section Italy" award at the Prato Film Festival, for La cura, by Angelo Frezza.

-In recent years, thanks to the rediscovery of Italian genre cinema, she has become a very celebrated diva abroad (Germany, England), she is invited to participate in festivals dedicated to her, where she talks about her cult films of the past.
+In recent years, thanks to the rediscovery of Italian genre cinema, she has become a celebrated diva abroad (Germany, England) and she is invited to participate in festivals dedicated to her, where she talks about her cult films of the past.

 In her private life she cultivated a strong passion for animals: she owned dogs, cats, a goat and a pony.
 Her favorite habit is to smoke a pipe, a weakness she learned at the age of eight, stealing it from her grandfather in secret.
 After having lived for many years in the hills of Val Tidone (Piacenza), she recently moved to Calino (Brescia), where she assists a relative: «I learned during the illness of Alberto, to become a nurse» - she declared.